vranlee/P2C/README.md

 ## 📦 Project Structure

 ```
-Scheduled to be released after the arXiv version.
+Scheduled to be publicly released upon paper acceptance.
 ```

 ---